 When should you switch from a baby car seat to a child car seat?

-The most important criterion is the distance between your child's head and the top edge of the infant carrier.
-The head must never protrude above the protective headrest or the edge of the carrier.
-Only in this way is the sensitive head and neck area optimally protected in the event of a collision.
-Regularly check that there is still at least a two-finger width of space between the crown of the head and the edge of the carrier.
+The most important criterion is the distance between your child’s head and the top edge of the baby car seat.
+The head must never protrude above the protective headrest or shell edge.
+Only then is your child’s sensitive head and neck area optimally protected in the event of a collision.
+Check regularly that there are still at least two finger widths of space between the crown of the head and the edge of the seat.

 The harness position: The shoulder straps come from below